Sports Concussions: How to Handle Physical, Mental, and Emotional Recovery

 That said, every concussion is unique, as is the recovery process.
 If you’ve had a previous concussion, your symptoms and recovery might be completely different than before.

 If you go more than six weeks without your symptoms resolving, there is a good chance that you have post-concussion syndrome.
+If you are experiencing symptoms of autonomic nervous system dysfunction (read more here), that could affect your recovery time as well.

 What Should You Do Right After a Concussion Diagnosis?